SiddhiRohan/MedPal/README.md

 **The result:** Exhaustion, reduced motivation, poor retention, and emotional burnout.

-What students need isn't more discipline—it's **intelligent support** that knows when to push forward and when to step back.
+What students need isn't more discipline, it's **intelligent support** that knows when to push forward and when to step back.

 ---

 ## 💡 Our Solution

-MedPal 2.0 bridges the gap between productivity and wellness through context-aware AI that treats your mind and your mindset with equal importance.
+MedPal bridges the gap between productivity and wellness through context-aware AI that treats your mind and your mindset with equal importance.

 ### How It Works